 You may need to stop your pet from eating and drinking for 8 to 12 hours before the procedure, in particular before abdominal ultrasounds.
 Your vet will be able to best examine your pet's bladder when it is full so for ultrasounds of that organ, you should ideally not have your cat or dog urinate for 3 to 6 hours before the procedure.

 The area to be examined will likely be shaved so clear images can be produced.
 While most pets will remain still and cooperative during the ultrasound, some will need to be sedated.

 If, after an ultrasound, biopsies need to be conducted, your pet will require a heavy sedative to anesthetic to help them relax and prevent complications.
 Your vet will be sure to let you know if the is necessary.

 Getting Your Pet's Ultrasound Results

 Since your vets can perform an ultrasound in real-time, they will get the results immediately.
 In some instances, images taken through ultrasound will have to be sent to a veterinary radiologist after they have been taken for examination.
-In cases like that, you may need to wait a few days before the final result is decided upon.
+In cases like that, you may need to wait a few days before the final result is decided.